I’m a PhD student at Stanford studying applied math (ICME),

 at the Center on Food Security and the Environment.

-My research uses modern data science techniques to understand agricultural management and productivity,
+My research uses modern data science techniques to map land cover/land use,

-especially in developing countries where ground truth labels are scarce.
+especially related to agriculture and in settings where ground truth labels are scarce.

 Toward this end, I work with large-scale satellite imagery,